tanyelai/neuroscience/README.md

 ### Day 19
 I started watching and completed first week of course "Understanding the Brain: The Neurobiology of Everyday Life".
 It is lightweight version of Medical Neuroscience and Cognitive Neuroscience book.
 Actually, in this case I repeated same topics for 3 or 4 times from different resources without realising.
 Anyway, in my opinion it is important to repeat these main vocabulary of neurobiology and cognition to take it in the long-term memory and you can use the same order which is 1) watching course "Medical Neuroscience", 2) reading book and stuff about Cognitive Neuroscience, 3) watching course "Understanding the Brain: The Neurobiology of Everyday Life".
 I started feel the knowledge, but also see I still have quuiite looong way to go.

+### Day 20-21
+I started signal processing for neuroscience, Mike X Cohen's book "Analyzing Neural Time Series Data Theory and Practice" and videos.
+I am still making literature review for eye-tracking for programming.
+In 1990, [How do we read algorithms?
+A case study.](https://ieeexplore.ieee.org/document/48797) proposed the analysis of data collected from eye movement to investigate the cognitive process of programmers, based on theories that linked eye fixation to comprehension to understand how programmers read and understand algorithms.
+I do my research about extraction features of comprehension state from eye-tracking outputs.